MichielBbal/snoring_sound_sensor/README.md

 ### 7. Conclusion and next steps
 That's it!
 The most important is that you have fun while building it.

+If you are interested in combining it with data from the Oura Ring [ouraring.com](https://ouraring.com/), please see my notebook on getting data from Oura.

  What could be possible next steps?
- - Train a sensor with an accelerometer to detect your sleeping position (back, belly or side) or do this with an image classfier on a infrared webcam.
+ - Train a sensor with an accelerometer to detect your sleeping position (back, belly or side) and combine it with
- - Combine the snoring data with data from your Oura Ring (https://ouraring.com/)
  - Get "haptic feedback" when snoring